History of Dallas Wings in Timeline

 October 15, 2009: Official Request to Join the League

-On October 20, 2009, it was announced at a press conference with WNBA President Donna Orender, lead investors, and local officials that the Detroit Shock would relocate to Tulsa.
+On October 20, 2009, it was announced at a press conference that the Detroit Shock would relocate to Tulsa.

-On January 23, 2010, the franchise announced that the team would remain as the Shock but their colors were changed to black, red, and gold.
+On January 23, 2010, the Tulsa Shock announced that the team colors would be changed to black, red, and gold.

 2010: Move to Tulsa

-In 2010, the Detroit Shock relocated to Tulsa, Oklahoma, becoming the Tulsa Shock.
+In 2010, the Detroit Shock moved to Tulsa, Oklahoma, and became the Tulsa Shock.

-On July 20, 2015, Bill Cameron announced that the franchise would move to Arlington for the 2016 WNBA season.
+On July 20, 2015, Bill Cameron announced that the Dallas Wings franchise would move to Arlington for the 2016 WNBA season.

-On July 23, 2015, WNBA league owners unanimously approved the Tulsa Shock's relocation to the Dallas-Fort Worth Metroplex.
+On July 23, 2015, WNBA league owners unanimously approved the Tulsa Shock's relocation to the Dallas-Fort Worth Metroplex to play out of the College Park Center at the University of Texas at Arlington.

 November 2, 2015: Team Renamed Dallas Wings